top of page

 Next, this book is great because it outlines the author's 11 principles of transforming grief.
 It also has worksheets to use for each principle.

-Lastly, this book almost did not make the list because it is probably the most-recommended book colleagues have shared with me.
+This book almost did not make the list because it is probably the most-recommended book colleagues have shared with me.
 It is the book I am trying my hardest to read through.
 It does read much like a textbook.
 Even just reading a couple of chapters or focusing briefly on a few sections has taught me a few ways to re-think and in turn explain trauma.

 Thank you for reading and I hope something was helpful!